User Map Layers

 ForeFlight allows you to import and display custom KML shape files in ForeFlight’s Maps view.
-This page provides a step-by-step guide for importing and displaying the files, as well as guidance on supported shapes and other data types, and a sample KML file that you can download and import into ForeFlight.
+Three import methods are available to get KML files into ForeFlight: importing via AirDrop, importing via email or online hyperlinks, and importing via iTunes.
+This page provides step-by-step guides for each import method, as well as guidance on supported shapes and other data types, and sample KML files that you can import into ForeFlight.

 KML (Keyhole Markup Language) is a common file type used for displaying geographic information.
+If you want to create your own custom shape files, rather than using pre-built files found online, you will need to build them yourself.
 There are many programs that allow you to build and export custom map shapes as KML files, one of the simplest being Google’s “My Maps” program.
 After creating a new map, follow the instructions here to download the map as a KML file.

 Plug your iPad or iPhone into your computer via the Apple USB cord.
 Start iTunes on your computer, or wait for it to automatically start.

 Step 2: Click on your device name in iTunes